hesamzakerirad/immigration-roadmap/Destination/README.md

 #### Useful Stats
 - Denmark's population is around 5.8 million as of 2022.
+- Based on the information on [worldometers](https://www.worldometers.info/world-population/denmark-population), the population density in Denmark is 137 poeple per km2.
 - Roughly 86% of people speak English in Denmark.
 - Since 2015, an average of 47k people have immigrated to Denmark every year. ([See Reference](https://stats.oecd.org/Index.aspx?DataSetCode=MIG))
 - According to [this](https://en.wikipedia.org/wiki/Religion_in_Denmark) page, 74% of people are Christians in Denmark.

 ---
 ### 5- Luxembourg